gtech-mulearn/IEEE-LAUNCHPAD/profiles/ragini@mulearn.md

 #### Highly used Software Tools:

-- Highly used software tools are OpenCV , .Net , Scratch , Pycharam.
+- Highly used software tools are OpenCV , .Net  , Pycharam.

 #### Competitive Website Profiles: